concord-consortium/mysystem_sc/README.md

 To build [the demo](http://mysystem_sc.dev.concord.org/) you will have to start a special [jenkins job](http://hudson.dev.concord.org/hudson/view/SproutCore/job/MySystemDeployDemo)

-  # After the jenkins build is done
-  # on otto got to the demo site directory
-  cd /web/mysystem_sc.dev.concord.org/public

-  # make a copy of the last deployment
-  sudo rm -rf ./previous
-  sudo mv ./latest/ ./previous
-  sudo cp -r 97a4bfe19433bc905d7187033fc20fd84e5a029b latest

-  cd /web/mysystem_sc.dev.concord.org/

-  rm ./index.html
-  ln -s demos/latest/my_system/en/<build identifier>/index.html ./index.html

-  rm authoring
-  ln -s demos/latest/authoring/ authoring
+The Jenkins build should automatically create a new release and point it to at the correct locations.
+The last 5 releases will be kept on the demo server.

-This could certainly be improved.
-When its done: you can [Author](http://mysystem_sc.dev.concord.org/authoring/preview.html) (click save and copy the url) eg `http://mysystem_sc.dev.concord.org/authoring/preview.html#c3d85f04b7bcca97253b8726f7044908`
+you can [Author](http://mysystem_sc.dev.concord.org/authoring/preview.html)
+(click save and copy the url)
+eg `http://mysystem_sc.dev.concord.org/authoring/preview.html#c3d85f04b7bcca97253b8726f7044908`

 Now people can run it here: `http://mysystem_sc.dev.concord.org/authoring/run.html#c3d85f04b7bcca97253b8726f7044908`

-If people save data, they can review it at a similarly long url eg: `http://mysystem_sc.dev.concord.org/authoring/run.html#c3d85f04b7bcca97253b8726f7044908/c3d85f04b7bcca97253b8726f7045819`
+If people save data, they can review it at a similarly long URL eg: `http://mysystem_sc.dev.concord.org/authoring/run.html#c3d85f04b7bcca97253b8726f7044908/c3d85f04b7bcca97253b8726f7045819`

+SVG Diagram previews can be found at yet another long URL eg: `http://mysystem_sc.dev.concord.org/authoring/svg.html#c3d85f04b7bcca97253b8726f7044908/c3d85f04b7bcca97253b8726f7045819`

+PNG Diagram previews are of questionable value, and will probably be removed.
+They can be found at URLS like this: `http://mysystem_sc.dev.concord.org/authoring/png.html#c3d85f04b7bcca97253b8726f7044908/c3d85f04b7bcca97253b8726f7045819`

 ### Running in Wise4 using vagrant ###